Khukuri of the Month

-Do visit our Youtube channel and Facebook to see the making process in our facilities.
+Do visit our official Youtube channel to see more videos of the making process in our facilities.
 If you are in Nepal, you are most welcome to come and witness the live making and also feel free to try out your skill along with the masters.

-You can also see the pictures of making khukuris blade, handle and sheath back in the 90's it was more traditional-painstaking and more lively.
+You can also see the photo collection of making khukuri blade, handle and sheath back in the 90's it was more traditional-painstaking and more lively.